soixantecircuits/electron-vue/README.md

 Make sure to take a look at the [documentation](https://simulatedgreg.gitbooks.io/electron-vue/content/).
 Here you will find useful information about configuration, project structure, and building your app.
 There's also a handy [FAQs](https://simulatedgreg.gitbooks.io/electron-vue/content/en/faqs.html) section.

+## Developement

+### Testing

+The template is automatically tested on [Semaphore CI]().
+To test locally, use `SEMAPHORE_PROJECT_DIR=./../../ ./tests/scaffold.sh default` for default config.
+You can also test other configs.
+List of tested configs is in `tests/builds.json`.

 ## Made with electron-vue
 Take a look at some of the amazing projects built with electron-vue.
 Want to have your own project listed?
 Feel free add your project to the bottom of the list below then submit a pull request.